jiriklepl/NSWI131/README.md

 ## Results

-Here, we will go through conclusions from the data collected from the benchmarks.
+Here, we will go through the conclusions from the data collected from the benchmarks.
 The number of CPU cores in the plots will be referred to as `N`.

 All the results are plotted out in the [Rplots.pdf](Rplots.pdf) document.
 Their respective names match the names in this document with added number specifying which CPU assignment strategy was used and `duration` or `heap-usage` specifying whether the plot shows results for performance or memory usage, respectively.
 The names of the results collected in the small dataset end with `small`.